+• •

-Check for data message integrity
+Check for d lata message integrity.

 Test to ensure that the message transmitted from the sensor is valid.
-A checksum value (CHECKSUM) is prepared from the message before it is transmitted and appended to the data stream.
-Once received, a checksum is calculated from the message and that value is compare to the transmitted value.
+A checksum value (CKSUMXMT) is prepared from the message before it is transmitted and appended to the data stream.
+Once the message is received, a checksum is calculated from the message and that value is compared to the transmitted value.

-Flags Condition Codeable Instructions Fail = 4 The data message fails if the calculated checksum, CKSUMCAL, from the data stream does not match the transmitted checksum, CKSUMXMT, in the message.
-IF CKSUMCAL ≠ CKSUMXMT, flag =4 Suspect = 3 N/A None Pass = 1 The data message is valid if the calculated checksum, CKSUMCAL, is identical to the transmitted checksum, CKSUMXMT.
-IF CKSUMCAL = CKSUMXMT, flag = 1
+Flags Condition Codable Instructions

+Fail = 4 The data message fails if the calculated checksum (CKSUMCAL) from the data stream does not match the transmitted checksum (CKSUMXMT) in the message.
+IF CKSUMCAL ≠ CKSUMXMT, flag = 4

+Suspect = 3 N/A None

+Pass = 1 The data message is valid if the calculated checksum (CKSUMCAL) is identical to the transmitted IF CKSUMCAL = CKSUMXMT, flag = 1

-Test exception: Test cannot be applied when no checksum or other message integrity verification is provided.
+Test Exception: Test cannot be applied when no checksum or other message integrity verification is provided.

-Example: CHECKSUMXMT = FF4A, CHECKSUMCAL = FF4A, flag = 1
+Example: CKSUMXMT = FF4A, CKSUMCAL = FF4A, flag = 1